selfup/dataplaygroundex/README.md

   |> length() == @length
 end

-# takes about 8 seconds
+# On MacOS (docker ontop of a VM): takes about 8 seconds
+# On Linux (direct Kernel calls): takes about 1.5 seconds
 ```